hu-po/ashenvenus/README.md

 python sweep.py --seed 0
 ```

+To run a saved model use the evaluation notbeook `eval.ipynb`.

 ## YouTube

 This repo was built live on YouTube, you can find the playlist here: